 - Avoid requirements-based failures by reconfirming needs and feasibility, managing customer expectations, prioritizing requirements, and incrementally committing to a project

-- Mitigate the impact of requirements-based defects by requiring frequent demos, decoupling vision from build, and prototyping the unfamiliar
+- Mitigate the impact of requirements-based defects by requiring frequent demos, decoupling vision from build, and building in multilane cycles

-- Minimize communication problems using rich definitions, algebraic formulas, user personas, and spec patterns
+- Minimize communication problems using rich definitions, algebraic formulas, spec patterns, and picture requirements information

 - Monitor requirements status by tracking requirements instability and growth, the accuracy of assumptions, and stakeholder participation